[?] Subscribe To This Site

 Activity - Make some ladybugs and hide some under a flowerpot: there were 6 and now there are 3 so how many are hiding?

-The most important things we can do to help our children are:
+The most important things we can do to help our children with early math skills are:

 • Watch and listen to find out how much they already know and what they need to learn next.